-Disclosure: I am currently about 87% invested long in stocks in my trading accounts.
-The increase in the investment level over the past week was due to the purchase of two issues with the cost partially offset by the sale of two issues and dividend payments.
-I consider myself slightly oversold at the current time; however I have and will continue to sell stocks that reach long or short term targets.
-I will also continue to add stocks I feel are at a great value mainly through day and short term buy orders.
-I will receive dividend payments from 19 issues in the coming week and 8 in the following week, if I make no further investment changes during this timeframe my investment level will be reduced due to rounding.
+Disclosure: I have investments in DF and WWAV.
+I currently have no investments in KSU or DPZ although I have been interested in both of these stocks for some time.
+I have also featured DF and DPZ in past articles.
+I am currently about 82% invested long in stocks in my trading accounts.
+The increase in my investment level over the past week was due to the purchase of three issues with this cost partial offset by dividend payments.
+I consider myself somewhat oversold at the current time; however I have and will continue to sell stocks that reach long or short term targets.
+I will also continue to add stocks I feel are at a great value mainly through day and short term buy orders; although I have no short term orders open at this time.
+I will receive dividend payments from 11 issues in the coming week and 12 in the following week, if I make no further investment changes during this timeframe, these dividend payments will not change my investment level.

 Disclaimer: What I provide in the Stock Market Preview is my perception of the current conditions and what I think is the most probable outcome based on the current conditions, the data I have collected and the extensive research I have done into this data along with other variables.
 It is intended to provoke thought of the possible market direction in my readers, not foretell the future.
 I do not claim to know what the stock market will do.
 If the stock market performs as I expect, it only means I am applying the stock market history to the current conditions correctly.
 My perception of the data is not always correct.